Title: dead men and the dawning

 Rating/Pairings: PG.
 Gen.

-There are no bones mingled amongst the occasional fallen girders, no more bones to be seen, worn away by the elements in a vicious cycle of ice and rain, into infinitesimal dust which is scattered by the wind to settle in all crevices of the city.
-In the night, as in the day, the tower's faded white and orange shades of paint are indistinguishable from each other, blending into a confused muddle of shifting grays in accompaniment to the varying intensities of darkness.
+There are no bones mingled with fallen girders, no more bones to be seen—worn away by the elements in a vicious cycle of ice and rain, transformed into dust that the wind scatters to all crevices of the city.
+In the night, as in the day, the tower's faded white and orange shades of paint are indistinguishable from each other, blending into a confused muddle of shifting grays to accompany the darkness.

-This is the nexus of all connections; it stands high with a singularly disinterested stare across the mutating city, for the scent of spilled blood has long since dissipated into the wind.
+This is the nexus of all connections; it stands high with a singularly disinterested stare across the mutating city, for the scent of spilled blood has long since dissipated into thin air.

 The woman stops by every weekend on her walks and stands under the nearby tree for shade, idly stroking her companion behind the ears and listening to his pleased growl.